 - Artificial nail enhancements

-Students training for their manicurist career begin their training in the classroom, where they learn through lectures, demonstrations and hands-on practice.
+Students training for their manicurist careers begin their training in the classroom, where they learn through lectures, demonstrations and hands-on practice.
 All hands-on activities are practiced on classmates at this stage of manicure school, giving students an opportunity to practice and learn in a safe, supportive environment with plenty of instructor feedback.
 As students advance through their programs and develop their expertise, they’ll then begin spending much of their class time in the student clinic, a real-world learning salon where students get to practice their manicuring and pedicuring techniques on actual clients.

 Preparing for Licensure

 One of the fundamental goals of manicuring schools in Massachusetts is to give students the knowledge and technical skills they’ll need to pass the state licensing exam.
-At Jolie, for example, students review the material learned throughout their programs and take practice exams to ensure they are as prepared as possible for the test.
+At Jolie Academy, for example, students review the material learned throughout their programs and take practice exams to ensure they are as prepared as possible for the test.
 After successfully completing both the written and practical parts of the exam, students will be able to begin their new careers.